-Any individual not described above is considered in the same generation as the settlor if born not more than $12\frac{1}{2}$ years after the settlor Individuals born more than $12\frac{1}{2}$ but not more than $37\frac{1}{2}$ years after the settlor are considered in succeeding generations, with a new generation every 25 years.
-If an entity such as a partnership, corporation, trust, or estate has an interest in property, each individual with a beneficial interest in the entity is treated as having an interest in the property.
+If an entity such as a partnership, corporation, trust, or estate has an interest in the property, each individual who has a beneficial interest in the entity is treated as having an interest in the property.
 The individual is then assigned to a generation using the rules described above.

-Governmental entities and certain charitable organizations are assigned to the settlor's generation.
-Transfers to them will never be generation-skipping transfers.
+Governmental entities and certain charitable organizations are assigned to the transferor's generation.
+Distributions to them will never be generation-skipping transfers.
 For more information, see section 2651(e)(3).

-Multiple Skips.-If after a generationskipping transfer the property transferred is held in trust, then for the purpose of determining the taxability of subsequent distributions from the trust involving that property the settlor of the property is assigned to the first generation above the highest generation of any person who has an interest in the trust immediately after the initial transfer
+Multiple Skips.-If after a generationskipping transfer the property transferred is held in trust, then for the purpose of determining the taxability of subsequent distributions from the trust involving that property the settlor of the property is assigned to the first generation above the highest generation of any person who has an interest in the trust immediately after the initial transfer.